Urigo/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 The Angular 2 rendering engine doesn't check availability of template variables while rendering, as opposed to how templates are rendered in Blaze.

-We can add an `ngIf` directive to conditionally display the form when the party data is available:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="9.10"}}

 Run the app and click on one of the party links.
 You'll see that the party details page loads with full data as before.

 # Search